GodotVR/godot_openxr/README.md

 ## Status

-* This plugin only supports Linux/X11.
-Windows support is in early WIP.
+* This plugin supports Linux/X11 and Windows.
-* VR is tested with SteamVR and Monado
+* VR is tested with SteamVR, Monado and Oculus runtimes.
+Oculus runtime support is WIP.
-* Explicit support for controller input with interaction profile:
-  * Valve Index Controller
-  * Monado Playstation Move Controller
-* Limited support for other controllers via Khronos Simple interaction profile.
+* Support for most common controllers, additional controllers can be configured using OpenXRConfig.

 ## Building this module